Last year, I was forced to take an impromptu vacation.

 I want to talk about clientstrapping, or building products while consulting.

-It’s a riff on the idea of fundstrapping, which was popularized by Colin Nederkoorn in 2017 and Rob Walling earlier this year.
+It’s a riff on the idea of fundstrapping, which was popularized by Colin Nederkoorn in 2017 and Rob Walling in 2018.
 It’s also similar to Amy Hoy’s “Be Your Own Angel” strategy for staying afloat by selling workshops and info products while you’re, say, starting up a software company.

 My experience with products